SFusion: Self-attention based N-to-One Multimodal Fusion Block: Abstract

 \section{Abstract}

 People perceive the world with different senses, such as sight, hearing, smell, and touch.
 Processing and fusing information from multiple modalities enables Artificial Intelligence to understand the world around us more easily.
 However, when there are missing modalities, the number of available modalities is different in diverse situations, which leads to an N-to-One fusion problem.
-To solve this problem, we propose a transformer based fusion block called TFusion.
+To solve this problem, we propose a self-attention based fusion block called SFusion.
 Different from preset formulations or convolution based methods, the proposed block automatically learns to fuse available modalities without synthesizing or zero-padding missing ones.
-Specifically, the feature representations extracted from upstream processing model are projected as tokens and fed into transformer layers to generate latent multimodal correlations.
-Then, to reduce the dependence on particular modalities, a modal attention mechanism is introduced to build a shared representation, which can be applied by the downstream decision model.
-The proposed TFusion block can be easily integrated into existing multimodal analysis networks.
-In this work, we apply TFusion to different backbone networks for multimodal human activity recognition and brain tumor segmentation tasks.
-Extensive experimental results show that the TFusion block achieves better performance than the competing fusion strategies.
+Specifically, the feature representations extracted from upstream processing model are projected as tokens and fed into self-attention module to generate latent multimodal correlations.
+Then, a modal attention mechanism is introduced to build a shared representation, which can be applied by the downstream decision model.
+The proposed SFusion can be easily integrated into existing multimodal analysis networks.
+In this work, we apply SFusion to different backbone networks for human activity recognition and brain tumor segmentation tasks.
+Extensive experimental results show that the SFusion block achieves better performance than the competing fusion strategies.
+Our code is available at \url{https://github.com/scut-cszcl/SFusion}.